What Is Glycemic Control?

 Frequently Asked Questions about Glycemic Control and Acupuncture

-Glycemic control is the ability to maintain blood glucose levels within appropriate ranges.
-In type 2 diabetes, the main marker is glycated hemoglobin (HbA1c), which reflects the average glycemia of the last 3 months.
-Maintaining HbA1c below 7% reduces by up to 21% the risk of microvascular complications (retinopathy, nephropathy, neuropathy) for each 1% reduction.
+Glycemic control is the ability to keep blood glucose levels within appropriate ranges.
+In type 2 diabetes, the main marker is glycated hemoglobin (HbA1c), which reflects the average glycemia of the past 3 months.
+Keeping HbA1c below 7% reduces the risk of microvascular complications (retinopathy, nephropathy, neuropathy) by up to 21% for each 1% reduction.
 Chronic poor control leads to progressive vascular and nerve damage.

-No. Acupuncture is exclusively a complementary therapy and should never replace insulin, metformin, or other medications prescribed by the endocrinologist.
+No. Acupuncture is strictly a complementary therapy and should never replace insulin, metformin, or other medications prescribed by the endocrinologist.
 It works as an adjuvant, potentiating the effect of conventional treatment.
-Studies show that acupuncture may contribute additional reductions of 0.4-0.7% in HbA1c when combined with medication.
-Discontinuing medications without medical guidance can lead to serious complications.
+Studies show that acupuncture may add reductions of 0.4-0.7% in HbA1c when combined with medication.
+Stopping medications without medical guidance can lead to serious complications.

-Acupuncture acts through multiple physiologic mechanisms: improvement of insulin sensitivity through activation of the AMPK pathway and increased GLUT4 translocation in muscle; modulation of the autonomic nervous system via vagal stimulation, optimizing insulin secretion; reduction of systemic inflammatory markers (TNF-alpha, IL-6) that worsen insulin resistance; and modulation of the hypothalamic-pituitary-adrenal axis, reducing chronic cortisol.
+Acupuncture acts through multiple physiologic mechanisms: improved insulin sensitivity via AMPK pathway activation and increased GLUT4 translocation in muscle; autonomic nervous system modulation via vagal stimulation, optimizing insulin secretion; reduction of systemic inflammatory markers (TNF-alpha, IL-6) that worsen insulin resistance; and modulation of the hypothalamic-pituitary-adrenal axis, lowering chronic cortisol.

-Protocols with the best results in clinical studies use 2-3 sessions per week in the first 4 weeks, followed by 1-2 sessions per week for an additional 8 to 20 weeks.
+Protocols with the best results in clinical studies use 2-3 sessions per week for the first 4 weeks, followed by 1-2 sessions per week for an additional 8 to 20 weeks.
 Response is assessed by HbA1c every 3 months.
-The medical acupuncturist adjusts the frequency according to individual response.
-Patients with long-standing diabetes or with multiple comorbidities may require more prolonged protocols.
+The medical acupuncturist adjusts the frequency based on individual response.
+Patients with long-standing diabetes or multiple comorbidities may require longer protocols.

-HbA1c reflects the average glycemia of the last 90-120 days and is the main long-term control indicator (target: < 7%).
-Fasting glucose measures the glucose level after 8 hours without eating (target: 80-130 mg/dL), reflecting mainly nocturnal hepatic glucose production.
-Postprandial glucose is measured 2 hours after the meal (target: < 180 mg/dL) and assesses the insulin response to the carbohydrate load.
+HbA1c reflects the average glycemia of the past 90-120 days and is the main long-term control indicator (target: < 7%).
+Fasting glucose measures the glucose level after 8 hours without eating (target: 80-130 mg/dL), mainly reflecting nocturnal hepatic glucose production.
+Postprandial glucose is measured 2 hours after a meal (target: < 180 mg/dL) and assesses the insulin response to a carbohydrate load.
 Each measurement captures different aspects of glucose metabolism.

 Yes, medical acupuncture is safe for patients on insulin.
 There are no known interactions between acupuncture and antidiabetic medications.
-Adverse effects are minimal — generally limited to small hematomas at the insertion points.
-The medical acupuncturist should pay attention to glycemic monitoring, since improved insulin sensitivity may eventually require dose adjustment, in coordination with the endocrinologist, to avoid hypoglycemia.
+Adverse effects are minimal — generally limited to small hematomas at the insertion sites.
+The medical acupuncturist should monitor glycemia closely, since improved insulin sensitivity may eventually require dose adjustment, in coordination with the endocrinologist, to avoid hypoglycemia.

 Complications are divided into microvascular and macrovascular.
 Microvascular include retinopathy (30-40% of patients after 20 years, possibly leading to blindness), nephropathy (20-30%, possibly progressing to dialysis), and neuropathy (30-50%, with pain, tingling, and risk of amputation).
 Macrovascular include coronary disease (2-4 times higher risk of myocardial infarction), stroke, and peripheral arterial disease.
 Strict control of HbA1c, blood pressure, and cholesterol significantly reduces these risks.

-Growing evidence suggests that acupuncture can help in the management of diabetic neuropathy symptoms, especially neuropathic pain and tingling.
-Proposed mechanisms include improved microcirculation in peripheral nerves, modulation of nociceptive transmission, and reduction of perineural inflammation.
+Growing evidence suggests that acupuncture can help manage diabetic neuropathy symptoms, especially neuropathic pain and tingling.
+Proposed mechanisms include improved microcirculation in peripheral nerves, modulation of nociceptive transmission, and reduced perineural inflammation.
 Studies on microcirculation in diabetic foot syndrome also show benefits.
-Treatment of neuropathy with acupuncture is always complementary to optimization of glycemic control.
+Treating neuropathy with acupuncture is always complementary to optimizing glycemic control.

-The two most impactful interventions are balanced diet and regular exercise.
-A 5-10% reduction in body weight significantly improves insulin sensitivity and may reduce HbA1c by 0.5-1.0%.
-Aerobic exercise (150 minutes/week) and resistance exercise (2-3 sessions/week) improve glucose uptake by muscle.
+The two most impactful interventions are a balanced diet and regular exercise.
+A 5-10% reduction in body weight significantly improves insulin sensitivity and may lower HbA1c by 0.5-1.0%.
+Aerobic exercise (150 minutes/week) and resistance exercise (2-3 sessions/week) improve muscle glucose uptake.
 The diet should prioritize fiber, protein, and healthy fats, limiting refined carbohydrates.
 Adequate sleep and stress management also directly influence glycemia.